slatedocs/slate/source/includes/gcp/_instance_groups.md

 ```
 Required | &nbsp;
 ------ | -----------
-`shortInstances`<br/>*array[string]* | Array of instance names to become or keep as memebers of the instance group.
+`shortInstances`<br/>*array[string]* | Array of instance names to become or keep as members of the instance group.
 If an existing instance is not in the list, it will be removed from the group.
 If the array is empty, all the instance members will be removed.

 <code>POST /services/<a href="#administration-service-connections">:service_code</a>/<a href="#administration-environments">:environment_name</a>/instancegroups/:id?operation=manage_instance_members</code>